MontiCore/monticore/docs/Gradle.md

 and the grammar files to the symbol path.

-_Note:_ Grammar dependencies are transitive, which includes the implementation/java dependencies as well (such as the monticore-runtime).
+_Note:_ Grammar dependencies are transitive, which includes the implementation/java dependencies as well (such as the monticore-runtime, AST classes, etc.).

 ## Examples